huchi57/CreateCustomSprites/README.md

 2. `Custom` > `Create Custom Sprites`.
 3. Modify the parameters.
 ![The window in use in Unity](/CreateCustomSpritesWindow_Readme.png)
 4. Click `Generate` to create a sprite.
-It will be created under `Assets` root folder.
+It will be created under `Assets` root folder or currently selected folder.
 ## TODO (Not Implemented Yet)
 1. Create more shapes, e.g. hollow/solid/other polygons.
 2. Generate sprite asset appropriately, i.e. generate it in the currently selected folder in the Editor window.
+Sometimes this may not work, you might have to find in other asset folders to find the created sprite.
 3. Enhance Editor UI.